ethan-young/seccyd-wj-subtests/preregistration/README.md

 - Ethan Young (lead author and data analyst)
   - Accessed data for the dependent variables on February 3rd, 2022
+  - Accessed data for the independent variables on March 2nd, 2023
 - Stefan Vermeent will not access the data
 - Willem Frankenhuis will not access the data
 - Marissa Nivison has access to the full dataset